stevesteve2/SteveWebsite/content/authors/admin/_index.md

 Steve is also very interested in science communication, and has written articles for the [Washington Post](https://www.washingtonpost.com/politics/2021/07/13/why-facebook-really-really-doesnt-want-discourage-extremism/), [the Guardian](https://www.theguardian.com/science/head-quarters/2017/jul/20/the-power-of-framing-its-not-what-you-say-its-how-you-say-it), [the LA Times](https://www.latimes.com/opinion/story/2021-05-02/theater-empathy-live-performance-psychology), and [Psychology Today](https://www.psychologytoday.com/us/blog/words-matter/201810/why-people-ignore-facts).
 He also makes science communication TikToks under the name [@stevepsychology](https://www.tiktok.com/@stevepsychology?lang=en), and has more than 1.1 million TikTok followers. \
 \
 S﻿teve is currently leading an international collaboration testing the causal impact of social media usage around the world.
-This collaboration involves more than 640 researchers residing in 76 countries a dnn dnd dn  dn
+This collaboration involves more than 640 researchers residing in 76 countries, and has received $275,000 in total grant funding.
+You can learn more about this collaboration here: [globalsocialmediastudy.com](https://globalsocialmediastudy.com/).

-\
-\
-ou can learn more about this collaboration here: [globalsocialmediastudy.com](https://globalsocialmediastudy.com/).

 {{< icon name="download" pack="fas" >}} Download Steve's {{< staticref "media/Steve Rathje CV 2022 December.pdf" "newtab" >}}CV{{< /staticref >}}.